khalayli/ASTransformer-ft/README.md

 Classical genre classification is nearly perfect with a score of 0.99, signifying a robust identification of this genre.

-Electronic stands strong at 0.89, though it seems to be occasionally confused with Rock & Pop.
+Electronic stands strong at 0.89, though it seems to be occasionally confused with world and Rock & Pop.

-Jazz & Blues has the lowest diagonal value of 0.65, indicating room for improvement, especially distinguishing from Rock & Pop.
+Metal & Punk has the lowest diagonal value of 0.60, indicating room for improvement, especially distinguishing from Rock & Pop.

 The other genres show a fair level of accuracy with some room for improvement in cross-genre differentiation.